-Students must adhere to college-wide policies on academic honesty, as described in the Student Handbook (https://amos.moravian.edu/ics/icsfs/Academic_Honesty_Policy.pdf).
+Students must observe all of the College's policies on Academic Honesty and Disruptive Classroom Behaviors, as specified in the Student Handbook.
 In particular, note the following sentence from the handbook: "You may not work with others on out-of-class assignments, exams, or projects unless expressly allowed or instructed to do so by the course instructor."

-Students who wish to request accommodations in this class for a disability should contact Elaine Mara, assistant director of learning services for academic and disability support at 1307 Main Street, or by calling 610-861-1510.
+Students who wish to request accommodations in this class for a disability must contact Ms. Elaine Mara, assistant director of academic support services for academic and disability support, at the lower level of Monocacy Hall, or by calling 610-861-1401.
 Accommodations cannot be provided until authorization is received from the Academic Support Center.